 - Sprinkle the buttery seasoned bread crumbs on the halibut pieces; pat down to help the crumbs adhere to the tops of the fish fillets.

 - Bake the halibut fillets for about 10 to 12 minutes, or until the fish registers 145 F on an instant-read thermometer.
-Or test the fish for flaking with a fork (see below).
+Alternatively, test the fish for flaking with a fork.

 - Serve the halibut with fresh lemon wedges or slices.